raspberrypi/userland/host_applications/linux/apps/raspicam/README.md

 All the applications are command line driven, written to take advantage of the mmal API which runs over OpenMAX.
 The mmal API provides an easier to use system than that presented by OpenMAX.
 Note that mmal is a Broadcom specific API used only on Videocore 4 systems.

-The applications use up to three OpenMAX(mmal) components - camera, preview and encoder.
-All applications use the camera component, `RaspiStill` uses the Image Encode component, RaspiVid uses the Video Encode component and `RaspiStillYUV` does not use an encoder, and sends its YUV output direct from camera component to file.
+The applications use up to four OpenMAX(mmal) components - camera, preview,  encoder and null_sink.
+All applications use the camera component, raspistill uses the Image Encode component, raspivid uses the Video Encode component and raspistillyuv does not use an encoder, and sends its YUV output direct from camera component to file.

-The preview display is optional, but can be use full screen or directed to specific rectangular area on the display.
+The preview display is optional, but can be used full screen or directed to a specific rectangular area on the display.
+If preview is disabled, the null_sink component is used to 'absorb' the preview frames.
+It is necessary for the camera to produce preview frames even if not required for display, as they are used for calculating exposure and white balance settings.

 In addition it is possible to omit the filename option, in which case the preview is displayed but no file is written.